- Madagascar

 A visa is required for your trip to Madagascar.
 You may get your visa when you arrive in the country.
 The cost of the visa is as follows; €10 for a stay of 15 days or less, €35 for a stay of between 15 days and 30 days.
 You must pay for your visa in cash at a dedicated visa counter at Antananarivo airport.
 You only need your passport and the validity must be more than 6 months from the end of your trip to Madagascar.
 Further advice should be sought from the applicable tourist authority.
 We strongly advise you to check your destinations' Tourist Board or Embassy for the most up-to-date guidelines regarding passport validity.

 Please note that final flight details will be confirmed on your e-ticket and final documentation which will be sent to you approximately 21 days before departure.
+Check in baggage is included with your flight.
 Weight restrictions will be finalized on your final documentation.
 Should you wish to take additional luggage you will need to pay extra at check-in.
 Check-in should be at least 3 hours before departure.
 If you wish to arrange Airport car parking or accommodation at preferential rates, we recommend you book this in advance with Holiday Extras on 0871 360 2000, quoting HX313.

 IMPORTANT: A printed E-ticket is no longer required at check-in, all you need to do is present your passport to the staff at the desk and your boarding pass will be given to you.
 Please note that you should carry your invoice with flight details on it as you will need to show this at the airport.